Paradigm High School: Courses

 Paradigm offers a variety of courses in addition to standard courses, such as Novel Writing, AP Environmental Science, and taekwondo.
 Among its wide variety of English courses are one on the writings of C.S.
 Lewis, and classes about Western and Eastern World, French, Gothic, and British (including Shakespeare) literature.
 It also offers Latin, ASL, German, Spanish and Chinese.

 Athletics

 Starting in 2021-2022 Paradigm joined the USSA (Utah Schools Sports Association) from which boys and girls can compete in Volleyball, Cross Country, Basketball and Soccer.
 The Boys Volleyball team also competes in the Spring League playing other top high schools in Salt Lake County.

 Paradigm offers Standard PE classes, including Fitness, as well as Dance and Yoga.

 Extracurricular activities

 Paradigm has many extracurricular activities and competitive teams.
-The Paradigm Chess Team (PCT) took third in the 1A-3A division in the Utah High School Chess Championships two years in a row,.
+The Paradigm Chess Team (PCT) took third in the 1A-3A division in the Utah High School Chess Championships two consecutive seasons.

 Paradigm also supports an excellent Academic Decathlon team.
 In March 2011, they beat reigning state champions Park City High in Super Quiz, one of 10 categories, and the most competitive, by 5 points out of a possible 6,000.